porakup/Java-Spring-Boot-demo/README.md

 ```bash
 mvnw spring-boot:run
 ```
-And run this for test
+Or run this for test
 ```bash
 mvnw test
 ```